-There are number of substances the U.S. Environmental Protection Agency (EPA) requires us to test for to ensure the safety of our water supply and the health of our customers.
+There are a number of substances the U.S. Environmental Protection Agency (EPA) requires us to test for to ensure the safety of our water supply and the health of our customers.
 Our world-class laboratory facilities maintain strict adherence to standards for accuracy and quality, earning state certification each year.
 The EPA prescribes regulations which limit the amount of certain contaminants in water provided by public water systems.

 In addition to the laboratory testing, more than 120 in-line water monitors continually measure the quality of water throughout the drinking water system.

 Substances monitored include, but are not limited to: pharmaceuticals, lead, cryptosporidium, atrazine and arsenic, hard water, and algae.

 Special Health Considerations

 Some people may be more vulnerable to contaminants in drinking water than the general population.
 Immunocompromised persons, such as persons undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, and some elderly and infants can be particularly at risk from infections.
 These people should seek advice about drinking water from their health care providers.
 The EPA and Centers for Disease Control (CDC) offer guidelines on appropriate means to lessen the risk of infection by cryptosporidium and other microbial contaminants.
 Additional health and contaminant information is available via the EPA's Safe Drinking Water Hotline, 800-426-4791 or at www.EPA.gov.